 With an energy self-sufficiency rate of just four per cent and an ongoing debate over nuclear policy, the Japanese government began its Feed-in-tariff (FIT) program in July 2012.
 It provides for guaranteed, premium prices that utilities must pay for renewable energy.
 This program can provide opportunities for renewable and clean energy companies to enter the market in the areas of solar, wind, geothermal, and biomass.

 The Japanese government has also developed an ambitious plan, along with the Japanese auto industry, to put 40,000 hydrogen powered cars on Japanese roads by 2020, with that number growing to 200,000 by 2025 and 800,000 by 2030.
 The fleet would be served by an expansive network of 900 fueling stations.
 The growing hydrogen economy presents opportunities for B.C. companies to market their fuel cell technologies in Japan.

 Learn more about British Columbia’s export opportunities in Japan.

-South Korea’s reliance on energy imports, a significant shift to cleaner energy and greater efficiencies across its major industries have resulted in multi-billion dollar investments in the country’s green economy.
-This dynamic market makes it a prime target for exports, with particular interest in our biomass industry and small-scale renewable energy projects.
+South Korea was among the first countries to embrace green growth as a national development strategy.
+With, a significant shift to cleaner energy and greater efficiencies across its major industries, the country’s green economy has achieved multi-billion dollar investments.
+This dynamic market makes it a prime target for exports, with particular interest in B.C.’s biomass industry and small-scale renewable energy projects.

-The Canada Korea Free Trade Agreement (CKFTA), which entered into force in January 2015, has opened up opportunities for British Columbia’s goods and services providers in clean technology, waste water management, and environmental technology through easier entry of business persons, tariff reductions on related goods, and the establishment of bilateral committees to address such issues as reducing or eliminating duplicate testing and certification.
+The Canada Korea Free Trade Agreement (CKFTA), which entered into force in January 2015, has opened up opportunities for British Columbia’s goods and services providers in clean technology, waste water management, and environmental technology.
+The agreement provides easier entry of business persons, tariff reductions on related goods and the establishment of bilateral committees to address such issues as reducing or eliminating duplicate testing and certification.